NTURacingTeam/nturt_kicad/README.md

 > [!NOTE]
 > Before you start, please include the appropriate libraries and path variables to ensure components and their resources can be loaded correctly!\
 > The exact paths and libraries required to be included is written in the README files located in each generation's directory.
-Images shown here is only for demonstration purposes only.
+Images shown here are only for demonstration purposes only.

 ### Configuring path variable